bbj-lab/data-leakage/README.md

 ## Model training and testing

-We provide the following resources for reproducing the results from our paper (requires Google Account):
-* the intermediate tables from MIMIC-IV database at Google Drive (TODO)
-* the trained models at Google Drive (TODO)

 Main codes are in `data-leakage/notebooks/`.
 Run the notebook from scratch as follows:
 1. Check `creds.json`: it contains the credentials for connecting MIMIC-IV database.
 2. Execute `icd_model.ipynb`.